Men guilty over Thusha Kamaleswaran shop shooting

 Grant, of Camberwell, Kolawole, 19, of Kennington, and McCalla, 20, of Streatham, will be sentenced on 19 April at the Old Bailey.

-Detectives watched approximately 700 hours of CCTV from 150 cameras as part of their investigation.'No remorse'
+Detectives watched approximately 700 hours of CCTV from 150 cameras as part of their investigation.

 It helped them show evidence of the defendants' clothing and movements in the run-up to the day of the shooting, the day itself and the day after.